School Board Policy 417 -

 D. "School location" includes any school building or on any school premises; in any school-owned vehicle or in any other school-approved vehicle used to transport students to and from school or school activities; off-school property at any school-sponsored or school-approved activity, event or function, such as a field trip or athletic event, where students are under the jurisdiction of the school district; or during any period of time when an employee is supervising students on behalf of the school district; or when an employee is otherwise engaged in school district business.

-1. The District shall provide an instructional program in chemical abuse and the prevention of chemical dependency.
+1. Every school shall provide an instructional program in chemical abuse and the prevention of chemical dependency.
 The school district may involve parents/guardians, students, health care professionals, state department of education, staff, and members of the community in developing the curriculum.

-2. The District may implement age-appropriate, and developmentally based activities that include, but are not limited to, those that:
+2. Every school shall have age-appropriate, and developmentally based activities that include, but are not limited to, those that:

 a. address the consequences of violence and the illegal use of drugs;